OutSystems/docs-product/src/develop/data/query/fetch-data-nl.md

 locale: en-us
 guid: A2F9928D-5F44-4DA0-B567-EDC9191E4A7B
 app_type: traditional web apps, mobile apps, reactive web apps
-platform-version: o11
+platform-version: O11, ODC
 ---

 # Fetch data using human language

 Fetch data in your apps by using everyday language to create queries.
-Ask for data in similar way that you would ask another person, and Service Studio creates an Aggregate to get you that data.
+Ask for data similarly to how you would ask another person, and Service Studio creates an aggregate to retrieve that data.

 Fetching data using human language includes the following steps: